Current Projects

 • ultimately, affect the physical health of their babies.

 Here is a listing of all of the PAR Lab’s Current Projects.
-If you would like to learn more about our projects, you can Contact Us.
+If you would like to learn more about any projects, please feel free to Contact Us.

 New Mothers’ Thoughts of Harm, OCD, and Infant Safety